docker/cli/docs/reference/commandline/container_run.md

 #### CDI devices

-> [!NOTE]
-> The CDI feature is experimental, and potentially subject to change.
-> CDI is currently only supported for Linux containers.

 [Container Device Interface
 (CDI)](https://github.com/cncf-tags/container-device-interface/blob/main/SPEC.md)
 is a standardized mechanism for container runtimes to create containers which are able to interact with third party devices.

+CDI is currently only supported for Linux containers and is enabled by default since Docker Engine 28.3.0.

 With CDI, device configurations are declaratively defined using a JSON or YAML file.
 In addition to enabling the container to interact with the device node,